-- If you are not a Families First patient and would like information about screening clinics that are open to the general public, call Jane Cummings at (603) 422-8208 ext 222 or send an email.
-The next screening clinic will be on June 27, in the evening.
+- If you are not a Families First patient and would like information about screenings that are open to the general public, call Carol Menard, RN, at (603) 422-8208 ext 222 or send an email.
+The next screening will be held Wednesday, Feb.
+11, in the evening.
+Appointments needed.

 At Families First, we understand that many women have busy lives and various things can get in the way of taking care of oneself.
 We work to help you overcome those barriers.

 Don’t put off taking care of your health because…

 … you don’t think you can afford it.
 As noted above, Families First offers free breast and cervical cancer screenings for uninsured, income-eligible women.
 Also, Families First Health Center accepts private insurance, Medicaid and Medicare.
 And no one is ever turned away from Families First Health Center due to lack of insurance or ability to pay.
 Uninsured patients are offered a sliding fee scale based on their income.
 Follow these links for information on types of insurance accepted and our sliding fee scale for the uninsured.

 … you don’t have a babysitter.
 We offer child care during some appointments.
 Just ask the receptionist to schedule your appointment for a time when child care is available; then call (603) 422-8208 and press “2” to reserve a spot for your child in child care.